 Conversely, some “no-kill” facilities never turn anyone away and instead hoard animals, as PETA’s undercover investigations have revealed.
 At Florida’s Caboodle Ranch, a self-proclaimed “cat rescue sanctuary,” 700 cats lived outdoors amid vomit, trash, excrement, roaches, and maggots and in dilapidated, moldy trailers and wooden sheds that reeked of ammonia.
 Sick cats gasped for air and struggled to breathe.
 One cat languished for months with a perforated cornea until she finally died.

 Angel’s Gate, a so-called animal “hospice” in New York, left animals in urine-soaked diapers that scalded their skin and forced paralyzed dogs to drag their legs behind them until they were covered with raw, bleeding sores.
 Corpses of animals who had died were left among living animals for days.
-Investigations at Sacred Vision Animal Sanctuary in South Carolina and North Carolina’s All Creatures Great and Small revealed similar horrors.
-These are not isolated occurrences: An estimated 25 percent of 6,000 or so new hoarding cases in the U.S. each year are made up of animal “rescues” and “shelters.”
+Investigations into Sacred Vision Animal Sanctuary in South Carolina and All Creatures Great and Small in North Carolina revealed similar horrors.
+These are not isolated occurrences: An estimated 25% of 6,000 or so new hoarding cases in the U.S. each year are made up of animal “rescues” and “shelters.”

 ‘No-Birth’ Is the Solution

 The only real, sustainable, and humane way for communities to end the euthanasia of healthy animals at shelters is by cutting off the supply of homeless animals.